rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 sizeOf(ms)

-* "size" will be used to refer to the number of distinct values
+* "size" will be used to refer to the number of distinct elements
 * i.e. "size" reflects a set-based perspective on a multiset

 lengthOf(ms), cardinalityOf(ms)